Liberty State Park: Transportation

-The Hudson-Bergen Light Rail runs just west of the park with a station at its entrance.
+NJ Transit's Hudson-Bergen Light Rail runs just to the west of the park.
+The park is served by the West Side Avenue–Tonnelle Avenue and 8th Street–Hoboken Terminal trains at the Liberty State Park station at the park's western entrance.
+The park is also served by the 16 NJ Transit Bus route at the station.

-In July 2012, North Jersey Transportation Planning Authority allotted $175,000 to study transportation alternatives to and within the park.
+The park is served by the Liberty Landing Ferry with service to Liberty Harbor in Downtown Jersey City at Warren Street and Battery Park City in Lower Manhattan.

+Since 2024, a free shuttle bus service, provided by EZ Ride, operates on weekends and holidays from April to November connecting various points of interest within the park to Hudson-Bergen Light Rail and NJ Transit Bus service at Liberty State Park station and ferry service at Liberty Landing.
+Prior to this service, a pay-to-ride NJ Transit shuttle service operated at the park from 2000 until 2010.
+In July 2012, NJTPA allotted $175,000 to study transportation alternatives to and within the park.

+In May 2013, a new pedestrian bridge, the "Ethel Pesin Liberty Footbridge", named after the late wife of the state park's founder Morris Pesin, was placed over Mill Creek at the Morris Canal Basin to replace an older one that had been destroyed by Superstorm Sandy in October 2012.
+The new bridge reconnected the northwestern edge of Libery State Park with Downtown Jersey City and was situated so as not interfere with any new road construction.

-In March 2013, Jersey City received a $500,000 grant to study the extension of Jersey Avenue directly into the park, to simplify access from the Downtown neighborhoods, facilitate through traffic to and from Communipaw, and provide alternatives for turnpike users to access the downtown.
-In May 2013, a new pedestrian-bike bridge was placed over Mill Creek at the small basin to replace an older one that had been destroyed by Superstorm Sandy in October 2012.
-It is situated so as not interfere with any new road construction.
+The park is accessible by car via several local roads and the New Jersey Turnpike (I-78) at Exits 14B and 14C.
+In March 2013, Jersey City received a $500,000 grant to study the extension of Jersey Avenue directly into the park, to simplify access from the Downtown neighborhoods, facilitate through traffic to and from Communipaw, and provide alternatives for Turnpike users to access Downtown Jersey City.

 In 2014 NJDOT announced that it would build a $10 million bridge over the Morris Canal Basin, reducing the commute between the park and Downtown Jersey City by more than half a mile.
-Construction of the connection between Jersey Ave and Phillip Street began in August 2019; the two-lane road with adjoining bike lanes was opened to traffic in August 2021.
+Construction of the connection between Jersey Ave and Phillip Street began in August 2019; the two-lane road with adjoining bike lanes and sidewalks was opened to traffic in August 2021.
 Since the opening, residents have complained about safety concerns and an increase in traffic congestion due to Holland Tunnel-bound traffic connecting to I-78 through the park.
 Prior to the bridge, the Mayor Steven Fulop announced the city administration is experimenting with traffic light timing and collaborating with navigation service Waze to reduce congestion.